bhargav1000/Heat-Seeker/README.md

 (creating a virutal environment is recommended, I have used a conda environment here)

 - Annotate the dataset.
 It is already done via ```annotator.py``` which is specific to SMSs.
-	-It is written to detect the following fields:
+	- It is written to detect the following fields:
-		1. accountid - The account number of the transaction, generally follows this format `XXXX1234` (other formats may also be detected).
+		- accountid - The account number of the transaction, generally follows this format `XXXX1234` (other formats may also be detected).
-		2. amount - The amount in the transaction (currently detects integer values for simplicity).
+		- amount - The amount in the transaction (currently detects integer values for simplicity).
-		3. balance - The balance of the account in the message.
+		- balance - The balance of the account in the message.

 	- The training code, ```ner_train.py``` automatically annotates the messages before training.